tinahbu/ml_notes/My Ultimate ML Interview Notes.md

 			- or data inconsistent
 				\-
 # Learning Theory
-## Bias & Variance
-- bias and variance are 2 different sources of error in an estimator
-- Indeed, to be able to “solve” a problem, we want our model to have enough degrees of freedom to resolve the underlying complexity of the data we are working with, but we also want it to have not too much degrees of freedom to avoid high variance and be more robust.
-This is the well known **bias-variance tradeoff**.
-- ![img][image-3]
-- ![img][image-4]
-- bias
-	- expected deviation from the true value of the parameter/function
-	- bias(theta^) = E(theta^) - theta
-	- erroneous or simplistic assumption
-	- underfitting
-	- bad accuracy
-- variance
-	- how much the estimates will vary as we independently re-sample the dataset from the underlying data generating process
-	- standard error = sqrt(var(theta^))
-	- too complicated
-	- sensitive
-	- noise
-	- overfitting
-	- don't generalize well
-	- too much degree of freedom?
-- What is the bias-variance trade-off theorem?
-- From the bias-variance trade-off, can you derive the bound on training set size?

 # Model and Feature Selection
 Why are model selection methods needed?
 How do you do a trade-off between bias and variance?